Managing Sudden Wealth: What to Do With a Windfall

 • Proceeds from a lawsuit can be taxable depending on the reason for the payment

 • State residency, mobility, and state-specific income tax rules.
-In Massachusetts, the passing of the ‘millionaires’ tax now adds a 4% surtax to windfalls taxable in the Commonwealth.
+In Massachusetts, the passing of the ‘millionaires’ tax added a 4% surtax to windfalls taxable in the Commonwealth.
 In some situations, changing your state of residency can yield significant savings

 Will sudden wealth change your lifestyle?
-Do you want to retire?
-Can you afford to?
-Quantifying ongoing lifestyle expenses is key to figuring out what’s possible financially in the long-term.
+Do you want to retire, and can you afford to?
+Quantifying lifestyle expenses is key to figuring out what’s possible financially in the long term.
 Excessive spending, especially at the beginning, can dramatically reduce financial flexibility.

-However, as you consider the best ways to utilize sudden wealth, remember that spending drives what’s possible.
+As you consider the best ways to utilize sudden wealth, remember that spending drives what’s possible.
+So when taking an inventory of your cash flow needs and goals, consider ways to prioritize your wants and needs.

 Here’s an example: